Botched COVID-19 testing at a St. Paul nursing home elicits anger, apologies

 Because of a shortage of lab capacity in the metro area, officials arranged to send the test samples to the Mayo Clinic in Rochester.
 But in making the arrangements, no one secured the coolers needed to store the samples during the drive to Rochester.

-In his e-mail to Episcopal officials, Hick said previous test collections by a more experienced National Guard unit working with an experienced liaison from the state Department of Health helped ensure that test swabs were placed in coolers.
+In his e-mail to Episcopal officials, Hick said previous test collections by a more experienced National Guard unit working with an experienced liaison from the MDH helped ensure that test swabs were placed in coolers.

 On Monday, a less experienced liaison was on the scene, he said.